soumyajoydas01/soumyajoydas01/README.md

 <br />

 ### About Me 🚀
-🎓 I’m a Tech enthusiast & a junior pursuing my Bachelors in Mathematics. </br>
+🎓 I’m a Tech enthusiast & a junior pursuing my Bachelors. </br>
 👨‍💻  I am passionate about Game Development, Android Development, Web Dev, Machine Learning & I enjoy learning new things. </br>
 <!--
 **soumyajoy01/soumyajoy01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.